Get Started with Git on Oracle Linux

 [oracle@ol-node-01 start-git]$ git ls-files

-Only one file returns, as expected.
-However, there has only been one commit, which is not realistic.
-So let's add another couple of commits to the repository to register some changes and then look at the git log output just covered again.
+The output shows only one file, which we expect.
+However, a repository with only a single commit is not realistic.
+So, let's add another couple of commits to the repository to register some changes and then look at the logs again.

 Add More Content to the Repository